How To Set Goals That Get Done

 If you guessed heart surgery, you are right.

-While getting a better job (or rocking the beach and turning heads) is fine nothing quite motivates like your doctor telling you that your life is on the line.
+While getting a better job (or rocking the beach and turning heads) is fine nothing quite motivates like your doctor telling you that your life is on the line, some may take this the wrong way, which is why it is important to know the medical negligence definition, not everything Doctors say is a bad thing.

 So answer this simple question … what’s in it for you in reaching this goal?